jnhoang/GameShare/README.md

-# WARNING
-* As of 6/22/17 image links from the IGDB API hosted server seem to be down.
-Will monitor and update as necessary

 This was a project that was done over 7 days.
 The idea is to make a shared video game library.
 Users note what games that have, join a community, and borrow/lend games to users within a community.

 # Technical Requirements